2019kx100/hello-world/README.md

 # Hi There!
-I'm new to this site, I'm jsut starting out learning how to code!
+I'm new to this site, I'm just starting out learning how to code!